hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 - **HYPREDRV_StateVectorUpdateAll**: Advances the internal state mapping by one position in a circular manner.
 After calling this, logical indices refer to different physical state vectors.
-Typically called at the end of each time step.
+Call this function at the end of each time step.

-The circular indexing scheme allows efficient state management: after ``HYPREDRV_StateVectorUpdateAll``, what was previously state 1 becomes state 0, state 2 becomes state 1, etc., wrapping around.
+``HYPREDRV_StateVectorUpdateAll`` advances the circular state indices.
+Previous state 1 becomes state 0, and previous state 2 becomes state 1.
+The last index wraps to the start.
-This avoids unnecessary data copying while maintaining clear logical indexing.
+This operation does not copy the state data.

 Linear Solver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the main goals of hypredrive is to provide a flexible and easy-to-use interface for solving
+This example includes a comparison script for different preconditioner
-linear systems.
-In this example, we provide a comparison script to evaluate different preconditioner strategies:
+strategies:

 .. code-block:: bash

    ./reproduce.sh --solvers

-This script runs the simulation with five different solver configurations and
+This script runs the simulation with five solver configurations and generates
-generates performance comparison plots.
-The tested configurations are stored in
+performance comparison plots.
+The ``examples/src/C_lidcavity/`` directory contains
-the ``examples/src/C_lidcavity/`` directory and are listed below:
+these configurations:

 - **ILUK(0)**: Block Jacobi ILU with zero fill level (``fgmres-ilu0.yml``)
 - **ILUK(1)**: Block Jacobi ILU with fill level 1 (``fgmres-ilu1.yml``)